Applications Deadlines: FALL 2017: Oct. 1, 2016-June 1, 2017.

 The minimum university requirements for admission to graduate and post-baccalaureate studies at a California State University campus are in accordance with university regulations as well as Title V, chapter 1, subchapter 3 of the California Code of Regulations.
 Specifically, a student shall (1) hold an acceptable baccalaureate degree from an institution accredited by a regional accrediting association, or have completed equivalent academic preparation as determined by appropriate campus authorities; (2) be in good academic standing at the last college or university attended; (3) have satisfied any one of the following: [a] attained a GPA of at least 2.5 in an acceptable earned baccalaureate degree, or [b] attained a GPA of at least 2.5 in the last 60 semester units (90 quarter units) attempted, or [c] hold an acceptable post-baccalaureate degree earned at an institution accredited by a regional accrediting association; and (4) satisfactorily meet the professional, personal, scholastic, and other standards for graduate study, including qualifying examinations, as appropriate campus authorities may prescribe.
 (University Catalog)

 NOTE: You must indicate one of the following degree objectives on your application.

 - Specific Certificate of Advanced Study

-Applicants who are undeclared may apply through open university (Division of Global and Continuing Education, 278.0333).
+Applicants who are undeclared may apply through open university (Division of Continuing and Global Education, 278.0333).

 Graduate Admissions Office

-Upon receipt of your application you will receive an electronic acknowledgement verifying receipt of your application.
+Upon receipt of your application, you will receive an electronic acknowledgment verifying receipt of your application.